 Manual mode is also valuable for consistency if you need to make sure that both shutter speed and aperture stay the same across multiple exposures.
 For example, to properly stitch a panorama, all shots need to have the same shutter speed and aperture.

-While all of this may seem overwhelming at first, with a bit of practice, you will soon master the basics and take awesome shots!
+While all of this may seem overwhelming at first, with a bit of practice, you will soon master the basics of your DSLR camera and take awesome shots!
 Change your settings to see the effect they have, practice as much as you can and be patient — it is important that you enjoy yourself.

 Do not be afraid to experiment with modes to understand the relationship with other settings.
-Once you clearly grasp these other settings, shooting in manual will not feel as overwhelming.
+Once you clearly grasp these other settings, shooting in manual with your DSLR will not feel as overwhelming.

 Provided by: The Lightning Guy [Note: Materials may be edited for content and length.]